Mouse

 Diet

-Mice will eat most foods humans eat, such as cereals, fruit, grains, meats, seeds, sweets and vegetables.
-However, mice will eat most anything when there is limited food available.
-They generally have 2 main feedings, one in the evening and another just before dawn, with numerous small feedings in between.
+Mice will eat most foods humans eat, such as cereals, fruit, grains, meats, seeds, sweets, and vegetables.
+However, mice will eat almost anything when there is little food available.
+They generally have two main feedings, one in the evening and another just before dawn, with numerous small feedings in between.

 Common Utah Pests